Why Are Gaming Laptops So Expensive?

 Whenever you’re close to making the final purchase decision, hold on and think the last time about it.
 Especially if the product you want costs a good chunk of money, such as gaming laptops.
 So, are they worth it to buy?

 Gaming laptops are worth buying if you want to play games on the go and at home.
-However, if the gaming laptop is only used at home, you should settle with a traditional gaming desktop for a better price to performance ratio.
+However, if the gaming laptop is only used at home, you should settle with a traditional gaming desktop for a better price-to-performance ratio.

-If your focus is not 100% on gaming on the go, but you want to use the system for video editing or other hardware demanding tasks, it could be well worth buying a gaming laptop.
+If your focus is not 100% on gaming on the go, but you want to use the system for video editing or other hardware-demanding tasks, it could be well worth buying a gaming laptop.

 Gaming laptops can also be used for school, as they work just like any other traditional laptop, despite being much more powerful.
 If you want to know more about using gaming laptops for school and work, make sure to check out our article.